davidseddy1/ReputationIndex/docs/userguide/Set-Up.md

   - Leave everything else as default, and run your task

 **Go to your EC2 Instance**
--Go to security Group in the left hand side toward the bottom -double click on the security group
+- Go to security Group in the left hand side toward the bottom
+- double click on the security group
 - Select edit inbound group
   - Add a rule for custom TCP, Anwhere IPv4, for Port 8000
   - Add another rule which is also Custom TCP, Anywhere IPv6, for port 8000